manishavi/JS-ELQ/JavaScript-Eloquent/Notes.md

 Method `slice` takes start and end indices and returns an array that has only the elements between them.
 The start index is inclusive, the end index exclusive.

 The `concat` method can be used to glue arrays together to create a new array, similar to what the + operator does for strings.

+## Strings and their properties

+Every string value has a number of methods.
+Some very useful ones are `slice` and `indexOf`, which resemble the array methods of the same name.

+The `trim` method removes whitespace (spaces, newlines, tabs, and similar characters) from the start and end of a string.

+`padStart` method takes the desired length and padding character as arguments.

+You can split a string on every occurrence of another string with `split` and join it again with `join`.

+A string can be repeated with the `repeat` method, which creates a new string containing multiple copies of the original string, glued together.